thebentern/clean-code-study/Chapter-2.md

 * Choosing good names takes time but saves time.

 * Imagine the developer picking up your method or class has no context.

-## Avoid disinformation

-* False clues can be harmful to other developers understanding your code.

 ## Make meaningful distinctions